verbb/vizy/docs/get-started/configuration.md

 `blockquote` | Allow text to be shown as a blockquote.
 `highlight` | Allow text to be highlighted.
 `code` | Allow text to be shown as inline code.
-`code-block` | Allow text to be shown as a code block.
+`code-block` | Allow text to be shown as a code blocks.
 `hr` | Allow the use of a `<hr>` element for a horizontal rule.
 `line-break` | Allow the use of a `<br>` element for a horizontal rule.
 `align-left` | Allow text to be left-aligned.